zhehaowang/zhehao.me/essays/career.md

 ##### Growth

-As a junior engineer growing my skill set is the top-most concern.
+As a junior engineer growing one's skill set is the top-most concern.

 There is a tactical and a strategic perspective to most of our problems.
 The tactician in us identifies the best approach to the battle at hand, while the strategist looks ahead and behind, carefully planning the next campaign, making sure it's fought at the right time and place so that we could reap the heftiest benefits.

-The strategist surveyed the battleground, and became doubtful of the outlooks.
+The strategist surveyed the battleground, and became doubtful of its outlook.

-In seeking growth we strive for the areas we want to grow in to line up with our efforts at work.
+In seeking growth we strive for the areas in which we want to grow to line up with our efforts at work.
 Yet most of the time we found the work so focused in the mundane that we doubt if anything we gain is of strategic value, i.e. transferrable skills.

 Coupling that with legacy frameworks inherited from a long past (by software engineering standards), the outlook dims further.